Algarve-Tourist.com

 Bones even form the altar.

-If you decide to take photos within the Capela dos Ossos, please be respectful of the people who finally rest here.
+If you decide to take photos within the Capela dos Ossos, please be respectful of those who are at their final resting place here.

-For visitors today, the bone chapel may appear as a very creepy attraction, but it was common practice for bones to be exhumed from graves.
+While the bone chapel may seem like a very creepy attraction for visitors today, exhuming bones from graves was a common practice in the past.
 This was often a necessity due to limited suitable space for burial, and after a period of ten years, the bones would be exhumed and placed in tombs.

 The macabre atmosphere of the chapel is often lessened by the sound of children playing in the church’s crèche and nursery, which is located directly behind the chapel.

-The monks whose bones line the chapel walls were from the Carmelite order of monks and their place of worship was the Igreja do Carmo (Carmo is the Portuguese for Carmel).
+The bones lining the chapel walls belonged to monks from the Carmelite order, who worshipped at the Igreja do Carmo (Carmo is Portuguese for Carmel).